kstrafe/Cxy-v0.1.0-draft.1/README.md

 	x: "contents of file.txt"

 then x will simply be overwritten by the contents of the file that x held before the instruction.

+##### swap #####

+Argument: 2 registers.
+Output: 2 registers.
+Uses: void.

+Description:
+Swaps the content of 2 registers.

+	x: "cat"
+	y: "pony"
+	> swap x y
+	x: "pony"
+	y: "cat"

+then x will simply be overwritten by the contents of the file that x held before the instruction.

+##### dir #####

+Argument: 1 registers.
+Output: dir register.
+Uses: void.

+Description:
+Starts a directory iteration at the given path.

+	x: "C:\"
+	> dir x
+	> odir
+	odir: "C:\BOOT"

+dir opens a path to be read from.
+See odir.

+##### odir #####

+Argument: void.
+Output: 1 register.
+Uses: dir's state.

+Description:
+Reads the next item in the directory.

+	x: "C:\"
+	> dir x
+	> odir
+	odir: "C:\BOOT"
+	> odir
+	odir: "C:\Documents and Settings"
+	> odir
+	odir: "C:\eula.txt"

+The odir instruction can both point to a file or a subdirectory.
+And easy method of opening a subdirectory is:

+	x: "C:\"
+	> dir x
+	> odir
+	> dir odir
+	> odir

 ##### show #####